 Another day, another YouTuber finds a field full of Rusty American dreams.
 This field of abandoned classic cars is not like so many of the others, where there might be one or two semi-cool cars out of 50.
 This barn find treasure trove (field find) is chock full of rare and beautiful cars of all kinds.
 Enjoy this endless field of abandoned classics.

-Is there still barn find collections to be found?
+Are there still barn find collections to be found?

 Barn finds might feel like finding a Spanish treasure Gallion at this point; either they’ve all been found, or they are unfindable.
 However, new and exciting classic car collections and hidden gems keep turning up.

-This YouTube from Barn Find & Rescue graciously offers zero commentaries.
+This YouTube video from Barn Find & Rescue graciously offers zero commentaries.
 It’s just an eight-minute onslaught of faded American classics.
 The silent walk through the magical field is overflowing with Plymouths, Fords, Cadillacs, and more.

 Watch these classic cars and enjoy